Sliman4/slimebook/book/lvl1/nfts.md

 whole account](../lvl4/account-model/keys/key-rotation.md) that owns the NFT, and the NFT will be transferred with the account.

+## Staking

+Some NFTs allow you to stake them to receive rewards.
+For example, you can stake "NEAR Tinker Union" and get $GEAR tokens, or stake El Cafe Cartel to get $CAFE.
+This mechanism makes the NFT more valuable, because it gives you a way to earn money with it, increasing its demand.
+At the same time, the supply is decreased, as more NFTs are staked and less are available for sale.

+To stake an NFT, you would usually navigate to the project's website, connect your wallet, and follow the instructions in the project's documentation, or ask in the project's community.

+Sometimes projects partner with NFT staking platforms, such as [Jump DeFi](../lvl4/jumpdefi.md) or [Paras](../lvl2/trade-nfts-paras.md#paras-token), and you can stake your NFTs there.
+In this case, you would need to connect your wallet to the platform, and follow the instructions of that platform.

 ## Creating your own NFT

 If you want to create your own NFT, there are 2 main ways to do it: